Torquato Tasso: In the madhouse of St. Anna

-After the first few months of his incarceration he obtained spacious apartments, received the visits of friends, went abroad attended by responsible persons of his acquaintance, and was allowed to correspond freely with others.
+After the first few months of his incarceration, he obtained spacious apartments, received the visits of friends, went abroad, attended by responsible persons of his acquaintance, and was allowed to correspond freely with others.
 The letters written from St. Anna to the princes and cities of Italy, to warm well-wishers, and to men of the highest reputation in the world of art and learning, form the most valuable source of information, not only on his then condition, but also on his temperament at large.
 It is singular that he spoke always respectfully, even affectionately, of the Duke.
 Some critics have attempted to make it appear that he was hypocritically kissing the hand which had chastised him, with the view of being released from prison, but no one who has impartially considered the whole tone and tenor of his epistles will adopt this opinion.
-What emerges clearly from them is that he labored under a serious mental disease, and that he was conscious of it.
+What emerges clearly from them is that he laboured under a serious mental disease, and that he was conscious of it.

 Meanwhile, he occupied his uneasy leisure with copious compositions.
-The mass of his prose dialogues on philosophical and ethical themes, which is very considerable, belong to the years of imprisonment in St. Anna.

-Except for occasional odes or sonnets—some written at request, others inspired by his keen sense of suffering and therefore poignant—he neglected poetry.
+The mass of his prose dialogues on philosophical and ethical themes, which is very considerable, belongs to the years of imprisonment in St. Anna.
+Except for occasional odes or sonnets—some written at request, others inspired by his keen sense of suffering and therefore poignant- he neglected poetry.
 In the year 1580, he heard that part of the Gerusalemme was being published without his permission and without his corrections.
-The following year, the whole poem was given to the world, and in the following six months seven editions issued from the press.
+The following year, the whole poem was given to the world, and in the following six months, seven editions were issued from the press.

-The prisoner of St. Anna had no control over his editors; and from the masterpiece which placed him on the level of Petrarch and Ariosto he never derived one penny of pecuniary profit.
+The prisoner of St. Anna had no control over his editors, and from the masterpiece which placed him on the level of Petrarch and Ariosto he never derived one penny of pecuniary profit.
 A rival poet at the court of Ferrara undertook to revise and edit his lyrics in 1582.
 This was Battista Guarini; and Tasso, in his cell, had to allow odes and sonnets, poems of personal feeling, occasional pieces of compliment, to be collected and emended, without lifting a voice in the matter.

 A few years later, in 1585, two Florentine pedants of the Crusca Academy declared war against the Gerusalemme.
 They loaded it with insults, which seem to those who read their pamphlets now mere parodies of criticism.
-Yet Tasso felt bound to reply; and he did so with a moderation and urbanity which prove him to have been not only in full possession of his reasoning faculties, but a gentleman of noble manners also.
-The man, like Hamlet, was distraught through ill-accommodation to his circumstances and his age; brain-sick he was undoubtedly; and this is the Duke of Ferrara's justification for the treatment he endured.
-In the prison he bore himself pathetically, peevishly, but never ignobly.
+Yet Tasso felt bound to reply, and he did so with a moderation and urbanity which proved him to have been not only in full possession of his reasoning faculties, but a gentleman of noble manners also.
+The man, like Hamlet, was distraught through ill accommodation to his circumstances and his age; brain-sick he was undoubtedly, and this is the Duke of Ferrara's justification for the treatment he endured.
+In the prison, he bore himself pathetically, peevishly, but never ignobly.